MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-slack.md

 ![Gather credentials](~/media/channels/slack-AppCredentials.png)

-#### Configure the Slack bot channel
+#### Add and configure the Slack channel

-1. In a separate browser window, navigate to the [Microsoft Bot Framework](https://dev.botframework.com/).
+1. Open your bot in the [Azure portal](https://portal.azure.com/).

-1. Select **My bots** and choose the Bot that you want to connect to Slack.
+1. In the left panel, select **Channels**,
-1. In the **Channels** section, click the Slack icon.
+1. In the right panel, select the **Slack** icon.
-1. In the **Enter your Slack credentials** section, paste the Slack app credentials into the appropriate fields.
+1. Paste the Slack app credentials into the appropriate fields.
 1. The **Landing Page URL** is optional.
 You may omit or change it.
     ![Submit credentials](~/media/channels/slack-SubmitCredentials.png)
 1. Click **Save**.
     Follow the instructions to authorize your Slack app's access to your Development Slack Team.
 1. On the Configure Slack page, confirm that the slider by the Save button is set to **Enabled**.
-Your bot is now configured to communicate with users in Slack.
+Your bot is now configured to communicate with the users in Slack.

-### Test your bot with adapter in Slack
+### Test your application in Slack

-Your Slack app is now configured and you can test it.
+1. Log in the Slack work space where you installed your app (`http://<your work space>-group.slack.com/`).
+You will see it listed under the **Apps** section in the left panel.

-1. Log in to the Slack work space where you installed your app (`http://<your work space>`-group.slack.com/).
-You will see it listed under the **Apps** section in the left menu.
+1. In the left panel, select your app.
-1. Select your app and send a message.
-If you use an echo bot, the application echoes back the message as shown in the figure below.
+1. In the right panel, wite e message and send it to the application.
+If you used an echo bot, the application echoes back the message as shown in the figure below.

     ![Submit credentials](./media/channels/slack-echobotapp-test.png)